-Below you can find further information about the speakers and commentators to the sessions.
+Below you can find further information about the speakers, commentators and chairs to the sessions.

 Ralf M. Bader is a Fellow of Merton College and an Associate Professor in the Philosophy Department at the University of Oxford.
 His research primarily focuses on ethics, metaphysics, Kant, and political philosophy.
 He is the author of ‘Robert Nozick’ (2010), co-editor of ‘The Cambridge Companion to Nozick’s Anarchy, State and Utopia’ (2011), and co-editor of ‘The Highest Good in Aristotle and Kant’ (2015).
 He is currently writing a monograph on Kant’s theory of modality, as well as a monograph on population ethics.

 Professor of Economics at the Warsaw School of Economics, former Deputy Prime Minister and Minister of Finance (1989-1991 and 1997-200) former President of the National Bank of Poland (2001-2007).
 Recipient of numerous honours from universities and awards worldwide.